gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 ### `trailingSlash` is set to `always`

 In Gatsby 4 the default for the [`trailingSlash` option](/docs/reference/config-files/gatsby-config/#trailingslash) was set to `legacy`.
 With Gatsby 5 the `legacy` option was removed and the new default is `always`.
 This means that every URL will have a trailing slash.
 You can [configure this option](/docs/reference/config-files/gatsby-config/#trailingslash) in your `gatsby-config` file.
 We recommend that you explicitly define your desired `trailingSlash` behavior.
+This change will also impact your redirects so make sure that everything is consistent.

 ```javascript:title=gatsby-config.js
 module.exports = {